Probate Q&A Series

 • File petition for Letters of Administration (§ 28A-6-1).

-• Identify and notify heirs and creditors.
+• Identify heirs and publish notice to creditors.

 • Search for hidden or improperly transferred assets.

-• Demand return or file surcharge/conversion claims.
+• Demand return or file conversion claims.

 • Prepare inventory and accountings.